8 Energy-Efficiency Improvement Opportunities In Electric Motors

 Heat as one of the most common cause of motor failure

 Heat is the most common cause of motor failure before reaching rated service life.
-Every increase of 10 degrees Centigrade of a motor’s windings above its design operating temperature cuts… Read more
+Every increase of 10 degrees Centigrade of a motor’s windings above its design operating temperature cuts the life of the motor’s windings insulation by 50 percent,… Read more

 Nov 22, 2013 | By Edvard Csanyi